- Associate Professor of Applied Mathematics

-- Affiliate Assistant Professor, Stuart School of Business
+- Affiliate Associate Professor, Stuart School of Business

 Ph.D.
 Imperial College, London, Applied Mathematics, Mathematics Department

 M.Sc.
 University of Reading, Parallel and Scientific Computation (with distinction)

 M.Eng.
 Imperial College, London, Civil and Environmental Engineering

 2022 Risk Magazine Buy-side Quant of the Year